How To Get Ready for the First Day of Dance Class?

 This is a common question for parents of our young dancers so here are some points to ease those parenting minds so they know what to wear and how to get ready for dance class.

-If you have taken a trial class with us, then you have already experienced the dancing fun!
-Did things not go exactly as you envisioned?
+Did things not go exactly as you envisioned on the first day of class?
 Don’t worry…read on to learn what is normal, what to wear and how to get ready for dance classes.
-If you haven’t taken a trial dance class with us yet, this will serve as a great resource.
 Keep in mind that every dancer’s first experience will be different, depending on their age, the type of dance class and past experiences.

 How To Get Ready for Dance Class?